-Minister's power to give directions
+Minister's powers to give directions

-- 8H.(1) The Minister may give the board a written direction about the administration, management and control of the authority if the Minister is satisfied it is necessary to give the direction in the public interest and because of exceptional circumstances. - (2) The board must ensure the direction is complied with. - (3) Before giving the direction, the Minister must- - (a) consult with the board; and - (b) ask the board to advise whether, in its opinion, complying with the direction would not be in the authority's financial interest. - (4) The Minister must cause a copy of the direction to be gazetted within 21 days after it is given.
+- 8G.(1) The Minister may give the chief executive officer a written direction about the carrying out of the chief executive officer's responsibility under section 8F if the Minister is satisfied it is necessary to give the direction in the public interest. - (2) The chief executive officer must ensure the direction is complied with. - (3) Before giving the direction, the Minister must consult with the chief executive officer and the chief commissioner.